votvottv/votvottv.github.io/README.md

 #### Deployment

-First, manually create a new group on GitHub, as this step currently cannot be automated.
+First, manually create a new organization on GitHub, as this step currently cannot be automated.

 Then use the GitLab deployment script provided by [Onion Launchpad][]: